-- The batch job doesn’t clean up the output data that’s written to the configured output if it fails.
-This is a problem because we cannot trust the data that’s produced by the batch job.
-In other words, we have to ensure (manually) that the output data of the batch job is correct.
+- The batch job doesn't clean up the output data that's written to the configured output if it fails.
+This is a problem because you cannot trust the data that's produced by the batch job.
+In other words, you have to ensure (manually) that the output data of the batch job is correct.
 This is a waste of time.

 - The batch job doesn't report its final state.
 In other words, there is no easy way to figure out if the batch job was finished successfully.

-We can (of course) fix every one of these problems.
-If we decide to follow this approach, we face two new problems:
+You can (of course) fix every one of these problems.
+If you decide to follow this approach, you face two new problems:

-- We have to essentially create an in-house batch job framework, and it is extremely hard to get everything right at the first time.
+- You have to essentially create an in-house batch job framework, and it is extremely hard to get everything right at the first time.

-- Creating an in-house batch job framework is a big task and it takes time that we don’t often have.
-This means that we cannot fix the problems found from the first version of our batch job framework because we don’t have time to do it.
-That’s why all in-house frameworks have their own oddities.
+- Creating an in-house batch job framework is a big task and it takes time that you don't often have.
+This means that you cannot fix the problems found from the first version of your batch job framework because you don't have time to do it.
+That's why all in-house frameworks have their own oddities.

-Luckily, we don’t have to implement our own batch job framework because Spring Batch solves all of these problems.
-It provides the following features that helps us to solve these problems:
+Luckily, you don't have to implement your own batch job framework because Spring Batch solves all of these problems.
+It provides the following features that helps you to solve these problems:

-- It helps us to structure our code in a clean way by providing the infrastructure that’s used to implement, configure, and run batch jobs.
+- It helps you to structure your code in a clean way by providing the infrastructure that's used to implement, configure, and run batch jobs.

 - It uses so called chunk oriented processing where items are processed one by one and the transaction is committed when the chunk size is met.
-In other words, it provides us an easy way to manage the size of our transactions.
+In other words, it provides you an easy way to manage the size of your transactions.

 - It provides proper error handling.
-For example, we can skip items if an exception is thrown and configure retry logic that’s used to determine whether our batch job should retry the failed operation.
-We can also configure the logic that’s used to decide if our transaction should be rolled back.
+For example, you can skip items if an exception is thrown and configure retry logic that's used to determine whether your batch job should retry the failed operation.
+You can also configure the logic that's used to decide if your transaction should be rolled back.

 - It writes comprehensive log to the used database.
-This log contains the metadata of each job and step execution, and it’s extremely useful if we have to troubleshoot a failed batch job.
-Because the log is written to a database, we can access it by using a database client.
+This log contains the metadata of each job and step execution, and it's extremely useful if you have to troubleshoot a failed batch job.
+Because the log is written to a database, you can access it by using a database client.